-The recoverable amount of both the investment in shares and inter-company loan is the value in use using a discounted cash flow model, based on forecast profits of the business discounted at an appropriate discount rate.
-Revenue and profit growth assumptions are based on the current forecasts and specific growth plans for the business, taking into account the economic environment in which Green Cross operates.
-The current year also took into account the impact of the COVID-19 pandemic.
+The recoverable amount of the investment in shares is the value in use using a discounted cash flow model, based on forecast profits of the business discounted at an appropriate discount rate.
+Revenue and profit growth assumptions are based on the current forecasts and specific growth plans for the business, taking into account the economic environment in which the business operates.
+The current and prior year also took into account the impact of the COVID-19 pandemic.